mrhewitt/space-shooter/README.md

 Note I am also just learning Godot so this may not be an ideal implementation, it is intended merely to serve a learning tool for myself on Godot and for my son and others who are interested to see how a Scratch project may look in Godot.

+I am aware the Start button has a wierd effect, and I also know now it should be done rather using a theme, but it will do for this simple example.

+Sound FX are not yet implmented

 ## Instructions

 Simple alien killer done to learn Scratch/Godot